diskoverdata/diskover-docs/source_files/plugins_cineviewer_player.md

 #### Configuration

-Cineviewer has two configuration files to control the app.
+CineViewer has two configuration files to control the app.
 The first is the app defualt configuration, usually `/opt/cinesys/cineveiwer/app/configure-default.json` which contains all the default values for the app.

 The other configuration file, usually `/opt/cinesys/cineveiwer/configure.json` contains the changes specific to the installation.